 Image © Jean-Guy Dallaire creativecommons.org/licenses/by-nc-nd/2.0/deed.en

-Over 90 percent of a coyote’s diet is small mammals, but it will eat birds, snakes, insects, fish, fruit and vegetables and will feed on what is most available, such as squirrels, voles, mice, rabbits, and injured or sick deer.
+Coyotes are vital to ecological balance because they help to keep populations of smaller animals in check.
+Over 90 percent of their diet is small mammals, but they will eat birds, snakes, insects, fish, fruits, and injured or sick deer.

 - Keep pet food and water dishes inside.

 - Use sealed compost bins, and never add pet waste, meat, milk or eggs.

 - Keep the ground below bird feeders and fruit trees clean.

 - Use welded wire to block access to areas under decks, sheds, patios and porches.